 Get serious about soundSkimping on sound reinforcement is a cardinal sin in home theater design.
 Invest in a smart sound system with a good AV receiver for an immersive home theater experience.
 Remember, your regular stereo speaker may not live up to your expectations.
 Do your research before buying your speaker system.
 Furthermore, spending on acoustic treatment or sound-proofing adds immensely to the aural experience.
 Follow instructions provided in your surround system manual for speaker placement and calibration.
 We cannot stress enough on the importance of a good home theater sound system.

 Get comfortable seatingComfortable seating accentuates the home theater experience.
 Ideally, recliners and lounge chairs work well.
 However, you can also opt for a plump or heavily-cushioned leather sofa work well too.
 Avoid seating arrangements that force users to sit upright as they may hamper visibility and become obtrusive.

 Get some mood lighting

-You may have blocked out all natural light coming via windows opening.
+You may have blocked out all-natural light coming via windows opening.
 However, you need some basic light to conduct regular functions and for general accessibility.
-Ideally, overhead lights, dimmers, and lighting controllers can help you create a cozy theater-like ambience.
+Ideally, overhead lights, dimmers, and lighting controllers can help you create a cozy theater-like ambiance.
 If budget is a constraint, you can mimic a similar setting by opting for cost-effective and easily available smart LED bulbs that give you color and dimming control via your smartphone.
 Isn’t that a good hack?